New Jersey Non-Competition (Non-Compete) Agreement Attorneys

 What Should You Do as an Employee Who is Asked to Sign a Non-Competition Agreement?

 Call us right away.
 Not all employees should be asked to sign a non-compete agreement.
-Employees who are not upper management and do not have a unique function in the company typically should not be asked to sign since it is difficult to establish a legitimate business purpose in doing so and may prevent the individual from being able to make a living.
+Employees who are not upper management and do not have a unique function in the company typically should not be asked to sign a restrictive agreement since it is difficult to establish a legitimate business purpose in doing so and may prevent the individual from being able to make a living.

 Don’t let New Jersey’s complex employment laws keep you from exercising your rights.